 - When a suitable voltage in the range of 50 to 450 V is applied, the dielectric breaks down and electrons are emitted from the cathode, and the gap is ionized.

 - In fact, a small ionized fluid column is formed owing to the formation of an avalanche of electrons in the spark gap where the process of ionization collision takes place.

-- When more electrons collect in the gap the resistance drops causing the electric spark to jump between the workpiece and tool.
+- When more electrons collect in the gap the resistance drops, causing the electric spark to jump between the workpiece and the tool.

 - The formation of compression shock waves produces a rise in temperature.
 However, the temperature of the spot hit by the electrons is of the order of 10,000 °C.

 - The forces of electric and magnetic fields caused by the spark produce a tensile force and tear off particles of molten and softened metal from this spot on the workpiece.

 A part of the metal may vaporize and fill up the gap.
 The metal is thus removed in this way from the workpiece.
 The electric and magnetic fields on the heated metal cause a compressive force to act on the cathodic tool so that metal removal from the tool is slower than that from the workpiece.

 |1.
 Electrochemical Grinding: Working Principle, Advantages, Design and more|